FrancoisSuzeau/Solar-System/README.md

 + Overlay : Now the application adapts with the screen size (recover the screen parameter with a system call function)

+### 04/08/2021
++ Settings window : a simple window where we can choose settings (hdr, exposure, speed navigation, music, music volume and if overlay is display or not)

 ## More in coming ...